-There are new restaurants popping up all the time with their contemporary spin on the famous cuisine scene.
-You can also try to explore the beautiful beaches in South Carolina and plan your getaway.
+New restaurants are constantly popping up with their contemporary spin on the famous cuisine scene.
+You can also find the best breweries around the city.

 - Best Restaurants in Charleston, South Carolina